Lorax-exe/auto_ip_checker/README.md

 ## daje.py
-Does the samething, just using a GUI, it does also display which ones are harmful and whichones aren't, it's not pretty but works (you have to put in your API key before using it)
+Does the same thing, just using a GUI, it does also display which ones are harmful and whichones aren't, it's not pretty but works (you have to put in your API key before using it)